-15.Key Subcontractors Not Applicable.
-16.Procedures and Policies For the purposes of the Contract the Buyer's Security Policy is available upon request.
-The Buyer's Equality and Diversity policy/requirements and instructions related to equality Law and environmental policy are available upon request.
-The Buyer may require the Supplier to ensure that any person employed in the delivery of the Deliverables has undertaken a Disclosure and Barring Service check.
-The Supplier shall ensure that no person who discloses that he/she has a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type otherwise advised by the Buyer (each such conviction a "Relevant Conviction"), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a Disclosure and Barring Service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.
-17.Agreed Variations/ None.
-18.Supplemental Terms Not Applicable.
-19.Commercially Sensitive Information Not applicable.
-20.Progress Reporting The Supplier shall attend progress meetings with the Buyer and provide the Buyer with a progress report at the times and in the format specified by the Buyer.
+15.Key Subcontractors Key Subcontractor 1 Name: (Registered name if registered) Registration number (if registered): 04392418 Role of Subcontractor: 16.Procedures and Policies For the purposes of the Contract the minimum Staff Vetting Procedure shall be the Baseline Personnel Security Standard The Buyer may require the Supplier to ensure that any person employed in the delivery of the Deliverables has undertaken a Disclosure and Barring Service check.
+The Supplier shall ensure that no person who discloses that he/she has a conviction that is relevant to the nature of the Contract, relevant to the work of the Buyer, or is of a type otherwise advised by the Buyer (each such conviction a " Relevant Conviction "), or is found by the Supplier to have a Relevant Conviction (whether as a result of a police check, a Disclosure and Barring Service check or otherwise) is employed or engaged in the provision of any part of the Deliverables.
+17.Agreed Variations/ The parties agree that the following clauses replace their respective numbered clauses in the Conditions: 18.Supplemental Terms Not Applicable 19.Commercially Sensitive Information Not applicable 20.Progress Reporting The Supplier shall attend progress meetings with the Buyer weekly where necessary and provide the Buyer with some progress lines every week.